 Levee and Conveyance System Mowing

 Managing vegetation on the levees is an important part of ensuring optimal levee performance, particularly during high water and heavy rain events.
 MCDD uses an integrated approach to maintain the most useful vegetation on the levees which includes annual mowing of the levee systems and conveyance systems (sloughs and canals).
-Each year our mowing follows the same general schedule.

 Early June Levee mowing at the MCDD office